uanthwal/sentiment-semantic-analyzer/README.md

 o Computation of TF-IDF (term frequency – inverse document frequency) is carried out.<br/>
 o Calculation for finding the occurrence of the word ‘Canada’ in every news article is carried out.<br/>
 o Calculation and printing the news article, which has highest relative frequency<br/>
 • Output: The script creates a html file which shows the output in a tabular format.
-File name semantic_analysis_output.html file (The output has been stored in a html file for better readability).<br/>
+File name semantic_analysis_output.html file (The output has been stored in a html file for better readability, it is not included the source code).<br/>

 <img src="https://github.com/uanthwal/sentiment-semantic-analyzer/blob/master/Tableau_Dashboard.PNG"/>